-There's more than one route to qualifying as a social worker.
-Whether you opt for an undergraduate or postgraduate degree, an apprenticeship or fast-track graduate programme learn more about the social work courses on offer
+If you want to qualify as a social worker there are a number of routes you can take.
+Whether you opt for an undergraduate or postgraduate degree, an apprenticeship or fast-track graduate programme, learn more about the social work courses on offer

 Social work degrees